DevSsChar/Sgp-2/README.md

 ## Theming (Light & Dark)

-The entire UI is theme-aware using a context, not Tailwind’s global `dark` selector, to avoid hydration drift.
+The entire UI is theme-aware using a context, not Tailwind's global `dark` selector, to avoid hydration drift.

 - Provider: `components/ThemeContext.js`
 - Toggle: `components/ThemeToggle.jsx`